 - a.
 Each entry that meets the class requirements will receive a ribbon. - b.
 A champion will be named in each class. - c.
-An overall grand champion and a reserve champion will be selected. - 9.
-Class Descriptions: 4-H Home Environment entries may be made in the following classes:
+An overall grand champion and a reserve champion will be selected.

 Unit I EXHIBITS from Exploring Your Home project book